mtkluc/Project1/README.md

 Impact of Holidays: The project examines delays during significant holiday periods.
 Weather Influence: A weather API can be integrated to analyze its impact on flight delays.
 Local Travel Trends: The project analyzes popular destinations and flight costs for locals.

-## Team Contributions
-This project is developed by:

-Rajani, Mike and Mandeep

 ## Key Recommendations based on Data